-In my last tutorial Part 1 of this little jump start series on Pivot Tables for Absolute Beginners I explained what excel pivot tables are the science behind their working through example and explained how pivot table let you analyze and make great reports by presenting them in meaningful way.
+In Part 1 of this little jump start series on Pivot Tables for Absolute Beginners I explained what excel pivot tables are the science behind their working through example and explained how pivot table let you analyze and make great reports by presenting them in meaningful way.

 Prepping your data – Very Important!